 Sometimes an actor is able to distance themselves from this kind of persona and distinguish themselves outside of the role.
 The struggle of redefining yourself after such iconic roles may inspire meta-textual casting and performances, as seen with Michael Keaton in Birdman or (The Unexpected Virtue of Ignorance).
 That film is a direct reference to Keaton’s prior work in two Batman movies.
 Then three years later, he rejoined the comic book world as the main baddie, the Vulture, in Spider-Man: Homecoming.
 Winged heroes and villains seem to plague the man.

 In rare cases like Keaton’s, actors are actually able to break so fully with their definitive role that they make the transition from protagonist to antagonist.
 Some of these performances stand out above the rest when “good guy” actors really get to show off what they’re capable of.
-Joaquin Phoenix, who blew everyone away in Joker, actually played Superboy back in the day in the CBS series Little Hercules.
+Joaquin Phoenix, who blew everyone away in Joker, actually played a heroic kid dressed as a young Superman back in the day in an episode of the CBS series Superboy.

 Though not definitively known as a “good guy” actor, Phoenix belongs among this group due to how effectively he channeled his own natural intensity into the complicated mental state of Arthur Fleck.
 There are even rumblings about Phoenix getting an Oscar nomination for the performance.
 He was able to establish his own unique portrayal of the comic book world’s most recognizable villain, presenting a new side of himself audiences had never seen.
 For Phoenix’s first foray into the world of superhero films, we really couldn’t have asked for a better display.